1987 Palm Bay shooting: Shooting

+A rescue team arrived and attempted to save Grogan from being within Cruse's vision.
+Cruse opened fire on the rescue team and yelled "Where is the cop?
+Get away from the cop!
+I want the cop to die."
 Cruse then entered the Winn-Dixie grocery store and went to the back of the building.
 He noticed shoppers were trying to exit through the rear door and began firing at them as they attempted to escape.
 Cruse wounded multiple people and fatally shot 52-year-old Lester Watson in the back.
 Cruse found two women, Judy Larson and Robin Brown, hiding in the women's restroom.
 Instead of killing them, he told Larson to go outside and inform the police to turn off the lights in the building.
 He kept Brown, an employee of the store, as a hostage.

 Cruse tried negotiating with the police and ordered them to bring his car to the back of the store to allow him to drive out of Palm Bay.
 He told police he would then allow them to kill him once he was outside Brevard County, however, the police rejected his demands.
 At 1:10 a.m. on the morning of April 24, Cruse allowed Brown to leave.
 Minutes later, police fired tear gas and stun grenades into the store.
 At 1:56 a.m.
 Cruse was captured alive when police found him lying in a prone position in the southwest corner of the store.
 Several customers who had locked themselves in a freezer were then freed unharmed.
 At 3:30 a.m.
 Palm Bay police announced that in total six people had been killed and 14 others had been injured during the shooting.
 Cruse was arrested and taken to Palm Bay police station.

+During the attack, Cruse used the 3-shot drill on his victims, would enter and leave cover while firing, and was noted to attack his victims in an emotionless, calm manner, with one witness describing Cruse's actions as "it looked as if he were shooting Skeet."